galvanetto/Fodis/README.md

-+++ Updates in progress: If you need the Fodis 1.3 version for Membrane Mechanics analysis DO NOT download from the button below, but CLONE the repository.
++++ UPDATES IN PROGRESS:

-Fodis 1.3 Currently available in:
+Fodis 1.3 = Fodis 1.2 + Membrane Mechanics Analysis  Currently available in:

 -.m (matlab version)

 -.exe (Windows version)

+If you need the Fodis 1.2 for protein unfolding analysis (ref.
+Galvanetto et al.,Biophy.
+J., 2018) no problem.
+If you need the Fodis 1.3 version that contains Membrane Mechanics Analysis (ref.
+Galvanetto, BBA, 2018) DO NOT download from the blue button below, but CLONE or DOWNLOAD the repository from the GREEN button above.

 [<img src="https://raw.githubusercontent.com/PRIDE-Toolsuite/pride-inspector/master/wiki/download.png">](https://github.com/nicolagalvanetto/Fodis/releases/download/v1.2/Fodis-master.zip)